bluerobotics/ardusub-gitbook/reference/ardusub/parameters-page.md

 Reset all parameters to their original default values.

 ### Load from file / Save to file
-Load parameters from an existing file or save your current parameter settings to a file.
+Load parameters from an existing file or save your current parameter settings to a file on the topside computer.

-### Clear RC to Param
-This clears all associations between RC transmitter controls and parameters.
-For more information see: Radio Setup > Param Tuning Channels.

 ### Reboot Vehicle
 Reboot the vehicle (required after changing some parameters).